 #1 Photosynthesis 101 (most important) - Sun vs. Shade Evaluation - including neighbors' homes, privacy fences, all trees, and determining dense shade vs. full shade vs partial shade levels.
 Further, I will help you figure out the puzzle of what kinds of turfgrass or groundcover will live in the various light pockets (or lack thereof) on your property.
 And what trees should you have removed vs. trimmed?

-#2 Drainage Evaluation—I will visually evaluate your drainage issues and provide general recommendations about the most cost-effective way to get rid of the excess water.
-Note: This is not an engineering drainage/grade service or anything related to retaining walls.
+#2 Drainage Evaluation—I will visually assess your drainage issues and provide general recommendations on the most cost-effective way to remove excess water.
+Note: This is not an engineering drainage/grade service, nor is it related to retaining walls.
 I do not provide architectural plans, schematics, or drawings, as I’m not an engineer or an architect.

 #3 Inspection of the Turfgrass & Weeds.

-#5 Professional Disease Testing—Pull rhizomes, roots, and stolons and send them to a separate disease testing lab for growth and evaluation.
-Further, they use a microscope and may biopsy the plant material to determine the exact diseases you have (as, just like with various illnesses people get, there is not one antibiotic/shot/vaccine that cures it all, and some are not curable, just manageable).
-Note: One test covers 5000 sqft.
+#5 Professional Disease Testing—Pull rhizomes, roots, and stolons, then send them to a separate disease-testing lab for growth and evaluation.
+Further, they use a microscope and may biopsy the plant material to determine the exact disease you have (just as with various illnesses people get, there is no single antibiotic/shot/vaccine that cures them all, and some are not curable, just manageable).
+Note: One test covers 5,000 sq ft.
 Additional testing requires additional charges.

 #6 Watering Schedule - You will receive a detailed watering schedule broken down by seasons of the year.

 #7 General Irrigation Consult (not repair) – I will have you turn on your irrigation and cycle through the zones.
-Then, I will give you an Irrigation 101 crash course about proper nozzle sizing, overlapping between heads, and the difference between rotors and mist heads, along with talking to you about heads/nozzles that need to be fixed or changed.
+Then, I will give you an Irrigation 101 crash course on proper nozzle sizing, overlapping between heads, and the difference between rotors and mist heads.
+We will also talk about heads/nozzles that need to be fixed or changed.
 Note: I cannot repair your irrigation as part of this consult.
 You are also required to turn the system on for me and cycle through the zones.

 Frequently Asked Lawn and Landscaping Consultants Questions in Texas